yaikobzeray/dev-journal/activity_log.md

 Used Intersection Observer API for lazy-loading images.
 Native browser API — no library needed.

 *Logged at 16:36 · Commit #1 · Salzburg, Austria 🇦🇹*

+## [JAVASCRIPT] Thursday, 23 May 2024 — Entry 2

+Learned about JavaScript's event loop, microtask queue, and macrotask queue.
+Explains a lot of async behaviour.

+*Logged at 16:36 · Commit #2 · Salzburg, Austria 🇦🇹*